Last Updated on 05/13/2023 by Glynn Willard

 Yes, microbes still find their way into your tank.

 But your tank may still develop a foul odor.
-So, this is another reason to treat your fresh water tank periodically.
+So, this is another reason to treat your fresh water tank periodically or before your next camping trip.

 How Often To Sanitize Fresh Water Tank In An RV?

-We treated ours every 3-6 months depending on the environment where we live.
+We treated ours every 3-6 months depending on the environment where we lived.

 As long as we maintained a 3-6 month consistent sanitization, we haven’t had any problems.